varemenos/load-tasks-gulp/README.md

 # load-tasks-gulp

-> load gulp tasks automatically, no need to require every single one of them
+> load gulp tasks automatically, no need to require every single one of them yourself

 With `load-tasks-gulp` you can load all the gulp tasks that are defined in your package.json file.